strapi/documentation/docs/user-docs/latest/users-roles-permissions/configuring-end-users-roles.md

 3. Click on the **Save** button.

 ::: tip 💡 TIP
-When ticking an action or permission box, related bound routes are displayed in the right side of the interface.
+When ticking an action or permission box, related bound routes of the API are displayed in the right side of the interface.
 :::